If you're enrolled to vote, you can be asked to serve on a jury once every 2 years.

 If you don’t do your jury service and you haven’t been excused, you can be fined up to $1,000.

-Being summoned doesn't always mean you'll sit on a jury.
-There are three more steps before the final jury is chosen.
+Being summoned doesn’t always mean you’ll sit on a jury.
+There are 3 steps before you can sit on a final jury:

 - When you get to court, the court registrar draws names out of a box.
 If your name is called, you’ll go into the courtroom.